Skip to product information

 Teas to Try Alongside This One

 Yuzu Wakocha is a fragrant, citrus-led change of pace.
-These are good green-tea and matcha companions to compare it against in a single order from Japan.
+These green-tea and matcha companions give clear contrasts beside it.

 This tea ships directly from Japan.
-If you are ordering from overseas, it often makes sense to bring several teas together — this Yuzu Wakocha pairs naturally with a daily sencha and a matcha to taste the range of Japanese tea side by side.
+If you are choosing a few teas together, this Yuzu Wakocha pairs naturally with a daily sencha and a matcha to taste the range of Japanese tea side by side.

 Comparison FAQ